When is this game released?

 Do you need additional freelancers to work on this project?

-Yes, we are always looking out for talented freelancers.
+We are always looking out for talented freelancers.

 Are there other ways to contribute and support this project?

 Sure!
 Please feel free to contact us if you think that you can contribute in any specific way.
 And just spread the word and tell other people about this game.

 How is it possible to develop such a game with such a small team non-fulltime?